svi3c/node-beamed/README.md

 # beamed

-A blazing fast, slim communication protocol for IPC.
+A blazing fast, slim communication protocol for NodeJS IPC.

-## Goals
+## Features

-- [x] Minimal protocol overhead
-- [x] Shared TypeScript API for your endpoints
+- A lightweight protocol minimizes network traffic and provides high processing performance
+- The TypeScript API enables you to specify strictly typed endpoints and reuse the same type definitions on client and server side
-- [x] Support Unix, Windows, TCP and TLS sockets
+- Support for Unix, Windows, TCP
-- [x] Requesting, messaging and publish / subscribe
+- Requesting, messaging and publish / subscribe
-- [x] No third party dependencies
+- No third party dependencies

+### Coming soon

+- [ ] Support for TLS

 ## Example